Bodeayman/Bodeayman/README.md

 <!-- About Me -->
 <h3 align="center">🚀 About Me</h3>
 <p align="center">
-  I'm a Mobile & backend developer focused on building scalable and cross-platform apps.
+  I'm a Full stack developer focused on building scalable and cross-platform apps.
 I love solving algorithmic problems and contributing to open-source.
 Currently learning microservices and DevOps tools like Docker.
 </p>

 <!-- Contact Me -->